 - Character & Entertainment

-- In 2014, over 7,000 retailers, licensees, manufacturers and sales promotion professionals attended Brand Licensing Europe from 69 countries.
-Retail buyers increased by 28% on the previous year, with those in attendance from Amazon, Asda, Auchan, Boots, Carrefour, Debenhams, Harrods, Morrisons, Mothercare, Marks & Spencer, John Lewis, Sainsbury’s, Tesco and Toys’R’Us.
+- In 2015, over 7,200 retailers, licensees, manufacturers and sales promotion professionals attended Brand Licensing Europe from 63 countries.
+Retail buyers increased by 19% on the previous year, with those in attendance from Amazon, Asda, Auchan, Boots, Carrefour, Debenhams, Harrods, Morrisons, Mothercare, Marks & Spencer, John Lewis, Sainsbury’s, Tesco, Toys’R’Us and many more.

 - Attendance is independently audited by the BPA.